tensorflow/tfjs-website/docs/tutorials/index.md

 Check out The Coding Train’s Introduction to Neural Networks and Machine Learning with TensorFlow.js.

-<a class="button button-white external" href="https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YIeVA3dNxbR9PYj4wV31oQ">See the videos</a>
+<a class="button button-white" href="https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YIeVA3dNxbR9PYj4wV31oQ">See the videos</a>

 ## Ready to Start Coding with TensorFlow.js?